lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

      return (ss, ct)
 ~~~

-Depending on the security needs of the application, it MAY be advantageous to perform steps 2, 3, and 5 in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed and from learning any of the inputs or output of the KEM combiner.

 The specific values for `Label` are defined per Composite ML-KEM algorithm in {{alg-params}}.

 Errors produced by the component `Encaps()` routines MUST be forwarded on to the calling application.
 Further discussion can be found below in {{sec-explicit-rejection}}.